Non-algebraic geometrically trivial cohomology classes over finite fields: Abstract

 \section{Abstract}

 We give the first examples of smooth projective varieties $X$ over a finite field $\F$ admitting a non-algebraic torsion $\ell$-adic cohomology class of degree $4$ which vanishes over $\ov{\F}$.
 We use them to show that two versions of the integral Tate conjecture over $\F$ are not equivalent to one another and that a fundamental exact sequence of Colliot-Th\'el\`ene and Kahn does not necessarily split.
 Some of our examples have dimension $4$, and are the first known examples of fourfolds with non-vanishing $H^3_{\on{nr}}(X,\Q_{2}/\Z_{2}(2))$.
-In the opposite direction, we introduce an $\ell$-adic algebraic Abel-Jacobi map in codimension $2$ and use the interaction of the coniveau and strong coniveau filtrations to show that $H^{3}_{\nr}(X,\Q_{\ell}/\Z_{\ell}(2))=0$ for a large class of rationally chain connected threefolds over a finite field, as predicted by a conjecture of Colliot-Th\'el\`ene and Kahn.